railsuser2014/openobject-doc-book-en/3/3_7/invoicing.rst

 	Instead of entering a new invoice each time, you can base an invoice on a similar preceding one and duplicate it.
 To do this, first search for a suitable existing one.
-In the web client, show the invoice in read-only (non-editable) form view, then click :guilabel:`Duplicate`.
+In the web client, show the invoice in read-only (non-editable) form view, then click `Duplicate`.
 In the GTK client, select :menuselection:`Form --> Duplicate` from the top menu.

 	The duplication creates a new invoice in the ``Draft`` state.
 That enables you to modify it before approving it.
-Duplicating documents in Open ERP is an intelligent function, which enables the duplicated invoice to be given its own sequence number, today's date, and the draft state, even if the preceding invoice has been paid.
+Duplicating documents in OpenERP is an intelligent function, which enables the duplicated invoice to be given its own sequence number, today's date, and the draft state, even if the preceding invoice has been paid.

-.. note:: Saving partner preferences
+.. note:: Saving Partner Preferences

-	Open ERP has many functions to help you enter data quickly.
+	OpenERP has many functions to help you enter data quickly.
 If you invoice the same products frequently for the same partner you can save the last invoice preferences using conditional default values.

 	To test this functionality, create an invoice for a partner and add some lines (from the GTK client).
 Then hold
-	:kbd:`Ctrl` and click with the right mouse button on the contents of the :guilabel:`Invoices` field and select :guilabel:`Set as default`.
+	:kbd:`Ctrl` and click with the right mouse button on the contents of the `Invoices` field and select `Set as default`.
 Check the box that indicates this default should apply only to you.

 	Then the next time you create an invoice these invoice lines will be automatically created and you will only have to modify the quantities before confirming the invoice.